Home/Seeds/Green Cardamom

 Green cardamom is sweeter and more aromatic, while black cardamom has a smokier flavor.

-Can I use green cardamom in tea?
+Can I use ground cardamom instead of whole pods?

 Does green cardamom have any side effects?